naluthi/HealthApp-iOS/README.md

 ## Main Chatbot Page

 The chat interface is built for dynamic conversations, enabling users to receive personalized advice, recommendations, and answers to health-related inquiries.
-The chatbots are integrated to handle various topics, including treatments, diagnoses, fitness, and meal planning.
+This page is also includes shortcuts to specialized models in order to prevent use-case confusion, easy UI navigation and proof of concept.
+The chatbots are integrated to handle various topics including the examples below and more.

 <p align="left">
   <img src="assets/main-chatbot-ui.png" alt="Main Chatbot UI" width="200" style="margin-right: 10px;"/>